-These easy, healthy and moist Whole Wheat Carrot Muffins are made with whole wheat flour, oats and walnuts and don't include any refined sugar or applesauce.
-They are easy to make and are perfect for breakfast or an afternoon snack.
+These healthy and moist Whole Wheat Carrot Muffins are made with whole wheat flour, oats and walnuts and don't include any refined sugar or applesauce.
+They are easy to make and are perfect for a quick breakfast or an afternoon snack.

 Turmeric contains the active ingredient curcumin which has antioxidant and anti-inflammatory properties.
 What is especially appealing about curcumin is its ability to enhance the function of the liver to detoxify our bodies.

-Since cooking with turmeric (fresh or dry) is a great way to add antioxidants to your diet, I've been on a quest to add it to as many foods as I can.
+Since cooking with turmeric (fresh or dry) is a great way to add antioxidants to your diet, I try to add it to as many foods as I can.
 I recently started adding it in my baked goods after seeing this muffin recipe over at Green Kitchen Stories.

 How to Make Healthy Carrot Muffins

-Don't be intimidated by the list of ingredients in this recipe, these muffins are easy to make.
+Don't be intimidated by the list of ingredients in this recipe, these carrot muffins are easy to prepare and make a healthy breakfast.
+Please see the full recipe at the end of this post.

 Ingredients Overview: